HadyMohmmedAlialsharabi/C-Project/README.md

 # C-Project
-this repo for hospital management system
+this repo for prudoct management system